CSUMB-SP17-CST438/discotheque/README.md

 ### Known Problems ###
 Not for MVP goal.
-Songs will play indefinitely.
-Login and account creation does not work completely.

-### Future Improvements ###
+### Future Improvments ###
-For future improvements will continue create functionality based off of our users stories.
+For future improvements will continue create functionarlity based off of our users storys.
 Users be able to create, join, and leave different rooms.
 Users will only be able to choose songs only when it is their turn.
 Each room will have chat functionality and users will have profiles.